krzhang/how-to-really-learn-math/how-to-really-learn-math.md

 It is really convenient to blame the skill instead of yourself.
 Most of us (hey, me too) hate admitting to ourselves that we are simply unskilled at something, and would love to blame something else instead.
 The painful truth is that reading math books and abstraction is a totally obtainable skill (it just takes time), in the same way reading an adult-level book in a different language is a totally obtainable skill (it just takes time).

-Don't blame the skill if you don't put in the time.

 ## "Everything feels hard..."

 Math is hard.
 My math classes are hard.
 They're hard because I have high expectations of you and think you can succeed.
 You're not going to hit high expectations unless you work hard.
 My goal is not to make you **feel** good.
-Your friends can do that.
+Your friends and your video games (the non skill-based ones, at least) can do that.
 My goal is to make you **be** good.

 The biggest problem here is that **feeling uncomfortable is what learning feels like.** A recurring theme in education is that students who are learning actually feel they're struggling -- if you are not struggling, you're probably not learning.
 In particular, if you're not confused in lecture, you're probably not learning from them either!